Subjects and Curriculum | Epsom College

 GCSE

-Pupils develop what they’ve learnt in Years 7-9, through a combination of fieldwork, data collection and analysis and classroom-based learning.
+Pupils develop what they have learnt in Years 7-9, through a combination of fieldwork, data collection and analysis and classroom-based learning.

 For the physical geography component of the course, pupils explore the complex nature of hazardous environments such as coral reefs, tropical storms and tectonic hazards.
-We also investigate Coastal Environments, involving fieldwork in Seaford and Cuckmere Haven to examine coastal management.
+We also investigate river environments, involving fieldwork in the local area.

 For human geography, we look at the significance of the world’s increasingly urban population, while we also explore the impact to the planet of economic change, energy dependency and resource exploitation.
 This involves fieldwork to Stratford in East London to examine the impact of the Olympic Park development.